-Kim Kardashian Poses Topless In Bed
+Kim Kardashian Poses Topless In Bed On Social Media

 Kim Talks About Paris

-After the show Kim went onto twitter to talk about the premier of Keeping Up With the Kardashians.
-She twitted snippets of what one would expect from the thirteenth series of the show.
-In one of the snippets it showed the drama that unfolded during her Paris robbery.
-In the trailer it also showed Kim crying when her husband, Kanye West was hospitalized after his breakdown last year.
+After the show, Kim went to Twitter to talk about the premiere of Keeping Up with the Kardashians.
+She tweeted snippets of what one would expect from the thirteenth series of the show.
+One of the snippets showed the drama that unfolded during her Paris robbery.
+The trailer also showed Kim crying when her husband, Kanye West, was hospitalized after his breakdown last year.

-She expressed her ordeal to sisters, Khloe and Kourtney Kardashian.
+She expressed her ordeal to sisters Khloe and Kourtney Kardashian.

-She revealed that they had asked her for money and she informed them that she didn’t have any money.
-According to Kim she was then dragged into the hallway and on top of the stairs.
+She revealed that they had asked her for money, and she informed them that she didn’t have any money.
+According to Kim, she was then dragged into the hallway and on top of the stairs.
 She then saw a gun and then looked down the stairs.
-She went on to say that she figured that she was either going to run down the stairs and save her life or she would get shot at the back of her.
+She went on to say that she figured that she was either going to run down the stairs and save her life or she would get shot.
 The video also revealed Scott saying that he was still in love with Kourtney.

 [Featured Image by Rich Polk/Getty Images]